“People never learn anything by being told, they have to find out for themselves.” Paulo Cohelo

-Documenting your trip with pictures or movies might not seem like a priority before you set off on an overland adventure but it often t becomes one as you make your way through foreign lands.
-Several (not all) overland riders I have met wished they had taken better pictures or used more than just a smart phone to cover the highlights of their tours.
-Some argue “all the images are in my head” and perhaps they are (for a while) but capturing good frames to share is undoubtedly more useful and rewarding.
-For some, photography is an art form nourished by an individual’s creativity.
+Documenting your trip with pictures or movies might not seem like a priority before you set off on an overland adventure but it often becomes one as you make your way through foreign lands.
+Several (not all) overland riders I have met wished they had taken better pictures or used more than just a smart phone to cover the highlights of their tour.
+Some argue “all the images are in my head” and perhaps they are (for a while) but good pictures to share are undoubtedly more useful.
+For some, photography is an art nourished by an individual’s creativity.
 For others it’s a means of telling a story.
 Regardless, taking pictures can add value and a sense of purpose to your trip for a variety of the reasons that might not be apparent until you’re back home (a blog, a website, magazine article, stock, who knows…).
 More on travel cameras here.

-7. Always ride protective clothing and take care of yourself
+7. Always wear protective riding gear and look after yourself

-Falls, spills, accidents catch every biker by surprise and exert both an emotional and physical toll.
-A helmet is compulsory in most countries these days and it goes without saying that it pays to always don padded motorcycle clothing and sturdy boots when on a bike to minimise trauma, should an “off” ever occur.
+Falls, spills, accidents catch every biker by surprise and exert both an emotional and a physical toll.
+A helmet is compulsory in most countries these days and it goes without saying that it pays to always don padded motorcycle clothing and sturdy boots to minimise trauma, should an “off” ever occur.
 Broken collar bones, dislocated kneecaps and road rash take months to recover from and put an end to a road trip instantly.

 Consider moulded ear plugs to reduce the persistent and damaging sound of air gushing in and around your helmet.
-There are several articles published and available on line that confirm that the persistent sound of air flowing around our ears under a helmet surpasses the decibel threshold of permanent damage to our hearing even at relatively low speeds.
-Personal moulded ear plugs, although initially costly, are comfortable and reduce the level of exposure to air noise.
-Beware however, that some countries make the use of ear plugs illegal while at the commands of a motor vehicle.
+There are several articles published and available on line that confirm that the sound of air flowing around our ears under a helmet is enough to cause permanent damage to our hearing even at relatively low speeds.
+Moulded ear plugs, although initially costly, are comfortable and reduce the level of exposure to air noise.
+Beware however, that some countries make the use of ear plugs illegal while driving motor vehicle.

 Watch out for bugs and insects such as leaches, ticks, mosquitoes, ants and spiders (scorpions) when wild camping.
-The bites of some of these are unpleasant to say the least and occasionally have consequences you do not want to be looking up on Google.
-Cover up, check the area around you before retiring and use strong insect repellent.
+The bites of some of these are unpleasant to say the least and occasionally have consequences you do not want to be Googleing.
+Cover up, check the area around you before settling in for a night and use strong insect repellent.